xDarkyne/diablo-api/README.md

 - `tw` - Taiwan
 - `ch` - China

-All regions _should_ work, though only eu and us is actively being tested.
+All regions _should_ work, though only eu and us are actively being tested.

 ### Locales